St. Augustine's Day School (Shyamnagar)

-St. Augustine Day School, Shyamagar is located in Shyamnagar, North 24 Parganas, West Bengal, India.
+St. Augustine Day School, Shyamagar is a school located in Shyamnagar, North 24 Parganas, West Bengal, India.
 It was established in 1975 by C.R.
 Gasper and Edna Gasper.
 An English-medium school, it has about 3000 students from Nursery to Class XII.The school is run, managed and governed by the St. Augustine Education Society, Calcutta, a registered society under the West Bengal Societies Registration Act 1961.
-It is steered by its President, Janet Gasper Chowdhury and Secretary & CEO, Amitava Chowdhury.
+It is steered by its president, Janet Gasper Chowdhury and Secretary & CEO, Amitava Chowdhury.
 The Principal is Rev. Rodney Borneo.

-The campus comprises 3 buildings & a playground.
+The campus comprises 3 buildings and a playground.
 The old building was built in 1976.
 In 2018 the new building was inaugurated.
-Since then most of the classes are located in the new building.
+Since then, most of the classes are located in the new building.

-During the COVID-19 pandemic, the school held classes via an online platform.
-During this time the school also held numerous contests and ceremonies in online platforms.